-Our team comprises paediatric nephrologists, specialty nurses, dietitians, social workers, psychologists, child life therapists and research staff specialising in paediatric kidney and transplantation.
+Our team comprises of paediatric nephrologists, specialty nurses, dietitians, social workers, psychologists, child life therapists and research staff specialising in paediatric kidney and transplantation.
 We also work closely with paediatricians specialising in surgery, urology, paediatric surgeons and radiologists with expertise in children's kidney and urinary tract abnormalities.
 In addition, we have a dedicated 10-bed inpatient ward.

 We provide care for paediatric patients up to the age of 18 with both congenital and acquired diseases affecting the kidneys or urinary tracts.
 Common conditions managed include Single Kidneys, Cystic Kidneys, Glomerular Diseases (including Focal Segmental Glomerulosclerosis and Lupus), Renal Tubular Diseases, Urinary Stones, Urinary Tract Infections, Vesicoureteric Reflux, Bedwetting and Hypertension.
 Our focus extends to early stages of kidney impairment, with treatments aimed at halting or slowing down the progression of kidney disease.